Sleep deprivation is a fascinating topic, spawning a wide range of research and experimentation over the years.

 Some people, myself included, will understandably find the rat experiments upsetting.
 It’s even more disturbing to think back to some of the earliest sleep deprivation experiments at the end of the 19th century.

-One of the most well-known effects of sleep deprivation is a worsening of mood.
+One of the most well-known effects of sleep deprivation is a worse mood.
 However, it may be that it can temporarily have the opposite effect for some people.

 9. Sleep Deprivation as Torture

-Techniques include constantly moving prisoners around or making them change cells regularly.
-Sometimes prisoners are eventually allowed to fall sleep, only to be immediately woken up again.
+Techniques include constantly moving captives around or making them change cells regularly.
+Sometimes prisoners are eventually allowed to fall asleep, only to be immediately woken up again.

 In 2005, the CIA admitted to authorizing up to 180 hours of continuous sleep deprivation during interrogations.
 That’s over a week without sleep.

-In 2014, the United Nations committee against torture criticized the United States for continuing to use sleep deprivation as a form of torture, despite banning some other controversial techniques such as waterboarding.
+In 2014, the United Nations criticized the United States for continuing to use sleep deprivation as a form of torture, despite banning other controversial techniques such as waterboarding.